A note on thermodynamics of the production processes: Specification of the production function

 The index $\alpha$ --- the technological index --- in equation (8) determines the degree of substitution of labour with productive energy.
-It was shown in [8, Chapter 6; 9], considering the dynamics of the production factors, that the index $\alpha$ in equation (8) has the same form as it is defined by the formula (6); the level of technology development is included in the law of value production.
-Note that the labor $L$ and substitutive work of external energy sources $P$ is measured in energy units.
-Relation (8) was confirmed in many details in the author's previous works [8, 9].
+It was shown in (Pokrovskii, 1999, Chapter 4; 2018, Chapter 6 ), that the index $\alpha$ in equation (8) has the same form as it is defined by the formula (6); the level of technology development is included in the law of value production.
+Note that the labour $L$ and substitutive work of external energy sources $P$ is measured in energy units.
+Relation (8) was confirmed in many details in the author's previous works (Pokrovskii, 2003; 2018, Chapter 6).

-Relation (8) describes the effect of substitution labor efforts with machine work.
-Economists usually prefer to talk about substituting labor with capital [3].
+Relation (8) describes the effect of substitution labour efforts with machine work.
+Economists usually prefer to talk about substituting labour with capital (Aghion and Howitt, 2009).
 Relations (5) allow us to represent the production of value (8) in terms of the variables $L$ and $K$.
 When we choose these variables, the resulting production function is as follows

-The recorded relation is a specific form of function (1), and represents the law of labor substitution by capital.
-An increase in output can be achieved through increasing relative labor expenses, or the relative amount of capital.
+The recorded relation is a specific form of function (1) and represents the law of labour substitution by capital.
+An increase in output can be achieved through increasing relative labour expenses, or the relative amount of capital.
 The substitution coefficient depends on technological characteristics of production equipment.
 An analysis of substitution mechanisms shows that workers' efforts to produce goods are substituted by the work of the production equipment, not by equipment itself.

+There are various empirical specifications of the dependence of output on the labour $L$ and physical capital $K$, but no one coincides with thermodynamic results (9).
+Up to now the existing empirical formulae for the calculation of output do not contain the appropriate technological characteristics of production equipment.

 Note that, due to the validity of equations (5), the functions (8) and (9) can be reduced to a simple relation